 Music and singing gives happiness and enjoyment.
 Singing can lower stress levels and decrease the levels of a stress hormone called cortisol in your bloodstream.
 It also promotes mental alertness by improving blood circulation and allowing more oxygen to reach the brain.
 Making music in any form is relaxing.
 Listening to music also lowers stress and elevates your mood, relieving anxiety and even reducing depressive symptoms.

-Has a wonderful technique where you take someone back to an initial trauma and then take them to a time and place they were very happy and then replaces the initial trauma with the positive other experience.
+Has a wonderful technique where you take someone back to an initial trauma and then take them to a time and place they were very happy and then replace the initial trauma with the positive experience.

 There are health benefits to having a pet.
 Pets help to lower blood pressure and decrease anxiety, whilst boosting our immunity.
 There are many physical, mental and emotional improvements to caring for an animal companion.